Table of Contents

 In the same way, unorganized data can be a reason for stress and anxiety for many people.

 Cyber security is saving our lives from a lot of cyber-attacks.
-The more data you have, the more risk is.
+The more data you have, the more risk there is.

 Suppose cyber-attackers managed to hack your device and steal the data.
 If you have saved the previous data, the severity of the risk will be increased because the criminal can steal more data.
 You will need more resources to keep the data safe.